Lincoln Town Car: Trim

 Trim levels were once again re-structured for 2005 as the Town Car was now offered in three trim levels for retail sale: Signature, Signature L, and Signature Limited.

 As a replacement for the Ultimate L, the Signature L featured the same "Rear Seats Amenities Package"; it included heated rear seats, 4-way rear passenger headrests, dual rear cup holders with a tissue bin, rear seat illuminated visors, and a center armrest that featured redundant controls for the radio, climate controls, and front passenger seat track to allow for more legroom.
 In contrast to its fleet-sales only Executive L counterpart, the Signature L offered heated front and rear seats, a wood-trim steering wheel, as well as a DVD-based satellite navigation system (until 2008).

-The new top-trim Signature Limited included a Soundmark Audiophile dual-media AM/FM/CD/Cassette radio with digital signal processing, 8 speakers, a subwoofer, and a 150 watt amp; heated front seats; power adjustable pedals with memory; an easy entry/exit driver seat; a full power trunk lid; power moon roof; as well as a wood trim steering wheel.
-Available options for the Signature Limited included HID headlamps, a THX certified audio system with satellite navigation, a power moon roof, a trunk organizer, 17" fluted aluminum wheels, and two tone paint; all optional equipment (except the moon roof) was shared with the Signature L.
+The new top-trim Signature Limited included a Soundmark Audiophile dual-media AM/FM/CD/Cassette radio with digital signal processing, 8 speakers, a subwoofer, and a 150-watt amplifier; heated front seats; power adjustable pedals with memory; an easy entry/exit driver seat; a full power trunk lid; power moonroof; as well as a wood-trim steering wheel.
+Available options for the Signature Limited included HID headlamps, a THX-certified audio system with satellite navigation, a power moonroof, a trunk organizer, 17-inch fluted aluminum wheels, and two-tone paint; all optional equipment (except the moonroof) was shared with the Signature L.

 In 2006, a Designer series trim was introduced and slotted above the Signature Limited as the new flagship Town Car.
-Designer models included a Provence leather interior with two-tone door panels, adjustable rear-seat headrests, brushed aluminum scuff plates, additional chrome exterior trim, and 17" 18-spoke chrome-aluminum wheels.
+Designer models included a Provence leather interior with two-tone door panels, adjustable rear-seat headrests, brushed aluminum scuff plates, additional chrome exterior trim, and 17-inch 18-spoke chrome-aluminum wheels.

 Coinciding with the shift in assembly plants, for 2008, the base Signature and top-trim Designer were permanently discontinued, leaving the Signature Limited and extended wheelbase Signature L as the sole remaining models for retail sale until the end of production in 2011; the fleet-only Executive and Executive L would also continue until 2011.
-Furthermore, many available options were standardized or deleted outright, leaving HID headlamps, daytime running lamps, white-wall tires, 17" 18 spoke chrome-aluminum wheels and a trunk organizer as the only remaining options.
+Furthermore, many available options were standardized or deleted outright, leaving HID headlamps, daytime running lamps, white-wall tires, 17-inch 18-spoke chrome-aluminum wheels and a trunk organizer as the only remaining options.